-Our precoder design is based on the powerful framework of convex optimization theory [19], which allows for efficient numerical solutions using standard optimization packages [51].
+Our precoder design is based on the powerful framework of convex optimization theory [21], which allows for efficient numerical solutions using standard optimization packages [46].
 A brief review of such programs and their standard forms is provided in Section III.
 We then cast the precoder design problems as standard conic optimization packages.
-Specifically, we show that the power optimization problem can be formulated as a Second Order Cone Program (SOCP) [52], or a semi definite program (SDP) [53] (otherwise known as a linear matrix inequalities (LMI) program).
-The SINR optimization can also by formulated as a standard conic program known as the generalized eigenvalue problem (GEVP) [54].
+Specifically, we show that the power optimization problem can be formulated as a second-order cone program (SOCP) [47] or a semidefinite program (SDP) [48] [otherwise known as a linear matrix inequalities (LMI) program].
+The SINR optimization can also be formulated as a standard conic program known as the generalized eigenvalue problem (GEVP) [49].

 Next, we derive optimality conditions for both of the design problems by analyzing the Karush-Kuhn-Tucker (KKT) conditions for conic programs.
 We derive a simple expression for the structure of the optimal precoder as a function of the dual variables.
 The conditions can be used to verify whether a proposed solution is optimal.
-For example, using these conditions it is easy to show that the MMSE precoder proposed in [7]-[9] does not necessarily maximize the worst SINR, except in the case of a symmetric channel.
+For example, using these conditions, it is easy to show that the MMSE precoder proposed in [5]-[7] does not necessarily maximize the worst SINR, except in the case of a symmetric channel.
 Another use for these conditions is as a stopping criteria in previous iterative optimization algorithms.

 Probably the most important use of the optimality conditions is in deriving new design algorithms.
-Using the conditions, we provide a simple fixed point iteration which is guaranteed to converge to the solution of the power optimization.
-As a special case, this simple iteration can solve the well known rank one beamforming problem.
+Using the conditions, we provide a simple fixed-point iteration that is guaranteed to converge to the solution of the power optimization.
+As a special case, this simple iteration can solve the well-known rank-one beamforming problem.
 This allows a simple solution to the problem without the need for special optimization packages.
-A similar fixed point iteration is derived for the SINR optimization problem without a convergence proof.
-In comparison to the downlink-uplink duality based solutions, our simple fixed point iterations are considerably more appealing.
-In addition, following [42], we derive an alternative approach for satisfying the optimality conditions in the power optimization through a dual SDP/LMI program.
+A similar fixed-point iteration is derived for the SINR optimization problem without a convergence proof.
+In comparison to the downlink-uplink duality-based solutions, our simple fixed-point iterations are considerably more appealing.
+In addition, following [39], we derive an alternative approach for satisfying the optimality conditions in the power optimization through a dual SDP/LMI program.

 One of the advantages of our proposed algorithms is their robustness to the rank of the effective channels.
-Most of the previous precoders assume a full rank effective channel.
-For example, one cannot decorrelate the channel in [5] if the channel is rank deficient, as is the case when the number of users is greater than the spreading factor (or the number of transmit antennas).
-Our design algorithms, both the conic solutions and the fixed point iterations, are indifferent to the rank of the channel, and are therefore applicable to such scenarios as well.
-In addition, following [37], [38] which addressed this problem in the context of optimal sequences design for MMSE receivers, we provide an upper bound for the maximal feasible SINRs in these cases.
+Most of the previous precoders assume a full-rank effective channel.
+For example, one cannot decorrelate the channel in [3] if the channel is rank deficient, as is the case when the number of users is greater than the spreading factor (or the number of transmit antennas).
+Our design algorithms, both the conic solutions and the fixed-point iterations, are indifferent to the rank of the channel, and are therefore applicable to such scenarios as well.
+In addition, following [34] and [35], which addressed this problem in the context of optimal sequences design for MMSE receivers, we provide an upper bound for the maximal feasible SINRs in these cases.